-CONDOMINIUM INHERITANCE.
-Foreign ownership of condos in Thailand is restricted to foreigners who qualify under section 19 of the Thailand Condominium Act (foreign ownership), but the fact that a foreign individual qualified for ownership of a condominium in Thailand does not qualify his foreign heirs or successors for ownership.
-Basically the right of foreign freehold ownership ends at death of the foreigner who qualified for ownership under the Condominium Act.
-Foreign freehold ownership of a condominium is not automatically transferable by inheritance to another foreigner.
-The Condo Act deals with inheritance of a condominium unit by foreign nationals in section 19/5 (under 1) and section 19/7 of the Condominium Act.
-Only foreigners who qualify under section 19 of the Condominium Act are eligible and allowed to register ownership of the inherited condominium apartment unit within the 49% foreign ownership quota of the condominium (as specified in section 19/2 (bis) of the Condominium Act B.E.2522).
+The Thailand Condominium Act is not foreign friendly.
+The Condo Act deals with inheritance of a condominium unit by foreign nationals in section 19/5 (under 1) and section 19/7 of the Condominium Act and only foreigners who qualify under section 19 of the Condominium Act are eligible and allowed to register ownership of the inherited condominium apartment unit within the 49% foreign ownership quota of the condominium (as specified in section 19/2 (bis) of the Condominium Act B.E.2522).

 Condos in Thailand may be inherited by foreigners through testamentary or intestate succession, however, in order to legally register ownership of the unit with the Land Department a foreign successor of a condo must submit proof that he qualifies for ownership under section 19 of the Condominium Act.
 Under section 19 only the following foreigners qualify for condominium ownership registration:

-Section 19/5 of the Condominium Act permits qualified foreigners (section 19first paragraph above) to register ownership of the condominium unit acquired by inheritance, as long as the registration does not exceed the 49% foreign ownership quota within the condominium.
-Condominium Act, the foreigner as provided in Section 19 shall dispose of apartment (section 19/5 under 1): 'when the foreigner or juristic person stipulated in Section 19 (a qualified foreign natural or juristic person) has acquired an apartment unit by legacy in the capacity of statutory heir or inheritor under will or by other means (e.g. gift) as the case may be, and when included the apartment already held by aliens or juristic persons stipulated in Section 19 exceeding the ratio prescribed in the first paragraph of Section 19 bis.'
+'when the foreigner or juristic person stipulated in Section 19 (a qualified foreign natural or juristic person) has acquired an apartment unit by legacy in the capacity of statutory heir or inheritor under will or by other means (e.g. gift) as the case may be, and when included the apartment already held by foreigners or juristic persons stipulated in Section 19 exceeding the ratio prescribed in the first paragraph of Section 19 bis.'

 Section 19/7 of the condominium Act deals with unqualified foreigners (i.e. not listed in section 19, 1 to 5 as listed above).
 Other foreigners inheriting a condo must sell the unit within 1 year of the acquisition of the unit by inheritance.

-'An alien or juristic person regarded by law as alien other than those specified in Section 19 who acquires an apartment by inheritance as statutory heir or legatee or otherwise, as such case may be, shall notify in writing the Competent Official within a period of sixty days from the date of acquisition of ownership of apartment, and shall dispose of such apartment within a period of not exceeding one year from the date of acquisition of ownership of apartment.
+'An alien (foreigner) or juristic person regarded by law as alien other than those specified in Section 19 who acquires an apartment by inheritance as statutory heir or legatee or otherwise, as such case may be, shall notify in writing the Competent Official within a period of sixty days from the date of acquisition of ownership of apartment, and shall dispose of such apartment within a period of not exceeding one year from the date of acquisition of ownership of apartment.
 If disposition is not made within said period, the provisions of the fourth paragraph of Section 19 quinque shall apply mutatis mutandis.'

 In case of an unqualified foreign heir of a condominium apartment unit the solution could be to become qualified under section 19, e.g he buys the condominium out of the estate for a price at least equal to the government appraised value.
 In this case he must transfer foreign currency into Thailand equal to the appraised value and exchange it to Thai baht and pay transfer taxes.
 By exchanging the amount of foreign currency into Thai baht inside Thailand he is able to show a FET-form and qualifies for ownership registration under section 19 No. 5 of the Condominium Act.